mlflow/mlflow/mlflow/go/pkg/query/README.md

 This package is meant to lex and parse this query dialect.

-The code is based on the https://github.com/tlaceby/parser-series.
+The code is slightly on the https://github.com/tlaceby/parser-series.
-I recommend the video series on this: https://www.youtube.com/watch?v=V77J9l8N-P8&t=6s&ab_channel=tylerlaceby
+I did not implement a proper Pratt parser because of how limited the query language is.